nils-keller-dev/heart2heart/README.md

 ## Setting up the backend server

 Create a new file `.env` in the root directory.
-That file should contain a secret key for authentification.
+That file should contain a secret key for authentication.
 See [.env.example](https://github.com/tsomic/heart2heart/blob/2a5ff743603818a7aac787f1743f2ddcf017b8f2/.env.example) for the syntax.

 You can then create your JSON Web Tokens, for example on [jwt.io](https://jwt.io).
 The payload should at least contain a `name` attribute: